Pipeline Introduction

 or.yaml

-: Each line should be in the formatkey=value
+: Each line is in the formatkey=value

 Priority of keys with the same name: